Internet in Iceland: Rural Access

-The government has engaged in a programme called Ísland Ljóstengt running from 2016 to 2022.
-It funds FTTH deployment to 5,500 rural locations allowing this goal to be reached.
-As of 2021, only 216 locations remain that only have ADSL service (lower than 10Mb/s speed).
-The Government of Iceland's goal is for 99% of homes and businesses to have access to at least 100Mbit/s speeds by the year 2022.
+The government has engaged in a programme called Ísland Ljóstengt running from 2016 to 2022 which funded FTTH deployment to 5,500 rural locations.
+As of 2022, around 1,800 locations remain that only have ADSL service (lower than 10 Mbit/s speed), accounting for 1.3% of connections.
+Many rural towns in Iceland dependent on VDSL and were out of the scope of previous funding as it only applied to farms and extra-urban locations.